Škoda Kodiaq: Scout, Sportline, RS and GT

-Engines
+Powertrain

-The Škoda Kodiaq is available with a range of turbocharged petrol and diesel engines, ranging from 1.4 to 2.0 litres, and a choice of front or all wheel drive.
+The first-generation Kodiaq is available with a range of turbocharged petrol and diesel engines, ranging from 1.4 to 2.0 litres, and a choice of front or all wheel drive.

+Safety

-Second generation (2023)
+Second generation (2024)

-The second generation Kodiaq is expected to debut before the end of 2023.

-On 17 March 2023, Škoda confirmed that a new generation Kodiaq will debut for the second half of 2023.
+The second-generation Kodiaq was introduced on 4 October 2023.

+Safety

 Awards

 In November 2016, the Škoda Kodiaq was named the "Best Family Car in the World" by Top Gear Magazine.
 Kodiaq won the title of the "Car of the Year" 2017 in the Czech Republic, Poland and Bulgaria, the SUV of the Year in China and France, and the all wheel drive car in Germany.

 The Kodiaq also won in German magazine competition Auto Test for 2017, and is the winner of competitions in British magazines Auto Express and What Car? for 2017.
 The Kodiaq also received the Red Dot Design Award for 2017.

+The Kodiaq won the title of 'Best Large Family Car' at the 2024 Carbuyer Best Car Awards.